cs161-staff/textbook/crypto/intro.md

 _Authenticity_ is the property that lets us determine who created a given message.
 If a message has authenticity, then we can be sure that the message was written by the person who claims to have written it.

+You might be thinking that authenticity and integrity seem very closely related, and you would be correct; it makes sense that before you can prove that a message came from a particular person, you first have to prove that the message was not changed.
+In other words, before you can prove authenticity, you first have to be able to prove integrity.
+However, these are not identical properties and we will take a look at some edge cases as we delve further into the cryptographic unit.

+You can think about cryptographic algorithms that ensure integrity and authenticity as adding a seal on the message that is being sent.
+Alice uses the key to add a special seal, like a piece of tape on the envelope, on the message.
+She then sends the sealed message over the unsecure channel.
+If Mallory tampers with the message, she will break the tape on the envelope, and therefore break the seal.
+Without the key, Mallory cannot create her own seal.
+When Bob receives the message, he checks that the seal is untampered before unsealing the envelope and revealing the message.

 Most cryptographic algorithms that guarantee integrity and authenticity work as
 follows: Alice generates a _tag_ or a _signature_ on a message.
 She sends the